freemansoft/java-to-windows-performance-counters/README.md

 The GitHub repository contains the following pieces

-1. The source for C# library that wraps the performance counters in an "easy to JNI" format.
+1. Source for C# library that wraps the performance counters in an "easy to JNI" format.
 2. jni4net JNI generation library available on sourceforge
-3. Generated C# dll and Java jar files for the JNI interface
-4. The pre-built binaries in the packages directory that let you run use this library without having to build the originating dll or the JNI components
+3. The pre-built binaries in the packages directory that let you run use this library without having to build the originating dll or the JNI components
-5. The source for sample java project that shows how to use the library and allows you to run performance tests.
+4. The source for sample java project that shows how to use the library and allows you to run performance tests.
 There is a powershell script in this directory that must be run as administrator to create the Test/Demo performance counters.
-6. A powershell script that builds the JNI components and runs the demos.
+5. A powershell script that builds the JNI components and runs the demos.
 This assumes that you have already built the base C# library with visual studio.
-7. A powershell script that creates the performance counters used by the java test program
+6. A powershell script that creates the performance counters used by the java test program

 # API

-There are two different API classes that provide the exact same functionality.
+There are two different API classes that provide the exact same level of functionality.
 One is a string based API that directly maps to the C# library.
 The other is a key based API that reduces the need to continually pass keys back and forth.

 *	MultiThreadedLiason: String based API where the category/(instance)/counter strings are passed in on every call.
 *	MultiThreadedFacade: Completely static interface.
 This increases performance 5%.
 Numeric key based API where the caller registers a category/(instance)/counter string combo to get a key that is used in subsequent calls.

 # Using the Provided Binaries
+The github repository holds the latest binaries in the packages directory.
+You can use them without having to compile C# code or build any proxies.
 Steps to use binaries